6.4 Cybersecurity Risks for HIM Leaders

 • Role-based access and least privilege for EHR, ROI systems, HIE tools, shared drives, and reporting platforms.

-A cyber incident may also create data integrity questions.
-If malware changes, deletes, or corrupts documents, the organization must know which records are affected and how corrections will be validated.
-If downtime documentation later enters the EHR, reconciliation should confirm that the permanent record is complete and accurate.
-This connects cybersecurity back to information governance and documentation integrity.
+A cyber incident also raises data-integrity questions.
+If malware changes, deletes, or corrupts documents, the organization must know which records are affected and how corrections will be validated; if downtime documentation later enters the EHR, reconciliation must confirm the legal health record is complete and accurate.
+This ties cybersecurity back to information governance.
+The exam often offers a tempting narrow answer — “fix the computer and return to work.”
+That is incomplete when PHI, record availability, or care workflows are affected.

-The exam may offer a tempting narrow answer such as fix the computer and return to work.
-That is incomplete when PHI, record availability, or patient care workflows are affected.
-Choose the answer that reports the incident, contains exposure, preserves evidence, activates downtime or continuity procedures if needed, identifies affected information, communicates through approved channels, and documents corrective action.
+Choose the answer that reports the incident, contains exposure, preserves evidence, activates downtime or continuity procedures, identifies affected information, communicates through approved channels, and documents corrective action.

 Test Your Knowledge